Slaymish/3dSpanningTrees/README.md

 ```

 ### Blender Addon Installation
-If you've rather create them directly in Blender, download it from the **Lastest Releases**
+If you'd rather create them directly in Blender, download it from the **Lastest Releases**

 ## Usage
 You can run the application using the provided executables.